adilansari/adilansari.github.io/_posts/travel/2015-08-02-london-stonehenge-2014.md

 - Explored Southwark neighborhood and Wembley area.
 - Greenwich observatory is a must if you are into astronomy, I am not but still wanted to go there.
 - Explored some more suburban/dock areas on eastern part of the city.
-- Some more night photography around Westminster.
+- Night photography around Westminster.

 ## Departure (D6)
 - Leaving this beautiful city but going to India.
 It was a mixed feeling.